 Priority Candidate Spotlight: Baldwin, Berkley, Brown

-October 26, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+October 26, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 This November, fair-minded leaders across the country will face off with anti-gay candidates at the ballot box.
 HRC has proudly endorsed pro-equality candidates Tammy Baldwin, Shelley Berkley and Sherrod Brown for their unceasing support of full equality for LGBT Americans.